When Safe Concepts Become Unsafe: Multi-Concept Compositional Vulnerabilities in Text-to-Image Models: Related Work

-Early T2I safety protocols primarily targeted explicit hazards like pornography and gore, though often constrained by scale.
-For instance, SneakyPrompt~\cite{yang2024sneakyprompt} synthesized a concise set of 200 prompts, while Unsafe Diffusion~\cite{qu2023unsafe} and I2P~\cite{i2p} mined real-world user data to establish the I2P dataset (4,704 examples), a standard reference for concept erasure.
-Subsequent research has expanded to nuanced risks such as political sensitivity and privacy.
-Benchmarks like T2IRiskyPrompt~\cite{zhang2025t2i} and T2ISafety~\cite{li2025t2isafety} introduced hierarchical taxonomies but remain dependent on the explicit presence of unsafe concepts.
-Consequently, they structurally neglect MCCU, where toxicity emerges from benign combinations.
-While HarmfulCub~\cite{HarmfulCmb} briefly touches upon these MCCU risks, it lacks the systematic rigor of a standalone benchmark.
-TwoHamsters addresses this limitation by establishing the first robust framework specifically engineered for assessing compositional vulnerabilities (see~\cref{tab:benchmark_comparison}).
+Early T2I safety protocols and benchmarks primarily targeted explicit hazards such as pornography and gore.
+For instance, UnsafeDiffusion~\cite{qu2023unsafe} and I2P~\cite{i2p} mined real-world user data to construct explicit risk datasets, which became standard references for early concept erasure defenses.
+Subsequent security research expanded to more nuanced risks such as political sensitivity and privacy; for example, T2ISafety~\cite{li2025t2isafety} and T2I-RiskyPrompt~\cite{zhang2025t2i} introduced hierarchical taxonomies.
+However, their threat modeling remains dependent on the ``explicit presence of unsafe concepts.''
+Consequently, at a structural level, these benchmarks entirely overlook the MCCU vulnerability, an attack surface where toxicity emerges from the composition of safe concepts.